yxni98/EMNLP_2022/_pages/venue.md

 **Should I follow certain customs when visiting?**

 While the UAE is an Islamic country, its culture is shaped by the large number of expats from all over the globe (90% of the population from 150+ nationalities).
 That said, discretion and modest behavior in public spaces are generally expected.
 Public displays of affection between couples of all orientations and genders are generally discouraged.
-The local team does not anticipate any problems for women traveling in the UAE.

-**Can I drink in the UAE?**
+**Can I drink alcohol in the UEA?**

 The legal drinking age in the UAE is 21, except in the Emirate of Sharjah, where alcohol consumption is illegal.
 Sharjah is situated north of Dubai, about 1 hour and 45 minutes from Abu Dhabi by car.
 Being intoxicated in public is not permitted.
 Abu Dhabi has a zero-tolerance policy, and there are severe fines and penalties for those caught driving while under the influence.